-This field program is designed for graduate and undergraduate students in anthropology, archaeology, history, Native American and American Studies.
-Students accepted into the program will receive training in archaeological excavation, geophysical testing, material culture analysis, environmental sampling and mapping.
-Students will also be able to gain additional laboratory experience by registering for a separate class that will follow the field school.
-This class will focus on the processing of archaeological materials unearthed during the field school as well as their analysis and conservation.
+This field program is designed for graduate and advanced undergraduate students in anthropology, archaeology, history, and American Studies.
+Students accepted into the program will receive training in archaeological field methods excavation and material culture analysis.
+Students will also receive training in site mapping, environmental sampling, and field conservation.

-This summer students will receive training in archaeological survey techniques, open area excavation techniques and mapping, students will also have the opportunity to work with staff from the Fiske Center who specialize in environmental archaeology and geophysical testing.
-This summer specialists working on soils analysis, remote sensing and botanical analysis will be in residence.
+This summer students will receive training in archaeological survey techniques, open area excavation techniques and mapping.
+Students will also have the opportunity to work with staff from the Fiske Center who specialize in environmental archaeology soils analysis, geophysical survey, remote sensing and botanical analysis.

 Successful participants will be awarded six undergraduate or graduate credits for:

 A supervised sequence of field research in archaeology.
 This research involves continuous study in a field situation directed by a professional anthropologist.
 The course may include attendance at field schools directed by qualified faculty outside the University, with permission of the department.
 No more than six credits from field research courses (483, 484, 485, 486) can be applied toward the major.

 May 15, 2017